 Problem to be addressed

-To address these issues, the Queensland Government and City of Gold Coast are proposing to extend the existing 20.3 kilometre Gold Coast Light Rail line between Helensvale and Broadbeach South to Burleigh Heads.
-This project, known as Stage 3A, would replace existing bus services between Broadbeach South and Burleigh Heads with light rail services and implement a complementary urban renewal and economic development strategy in the light rail corridor.
+To address these issues, the Queensland Government is proposing to extend the existing Gold Coast Light Rail line from Broadbeach South to Burleigh Heads.
+This project, known as Stage 3A, would replace existing bus services between Broadbeach South and Burleigh Heads with light rail services and implement a complementary urban renewal and economic development strategy in the corridor.

 Economic, social and environmental value

 The project’s major benefits will be for road users through travel-time savings and operating costs.
 The project will also contribute benefits for public transport users through travel-time savings and amenity benefits.

 The proponent’s stated benefit-cost ratio is 1.1, with a net present value of $56 million (7% real discount rate).

 Capital cost of initiative as stated by proponent (2018 business case) $709 million (P90, nominal, undiscounted) | Australian Government contribution $269 million | State government contribution $351 million | Local government contribution $91.5 million | Private sector contribution N/A